rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 program!
 Compiler errors can be frustrating.
 Keep in mind that they only mean your program isn't safely doing what you want it to do yet; they do _not_ mean that you're not a good programmer!
 Experienced Rustaceans still get compiler errors.
-The Rust compiler is just trying to help your program be the very best.
+The Rust compiler is trying to help your program be the very best.

 <!-- PROD: START BOX -->
 ###### Extended Error Explanations

-Now that you've seen a Rust error, let's take an interlude to look at one particularly useful aspect of errors.
+Now that you've seen a Rust error, let's take a moment to look at one particularly useful aspect of errors.
 Rust encourages you to seek further information on the kind of error you've received with output like this: